moolen/glitchlock/README.md

 ![glitchlock](https://i.imgur.com/kPwL42n.png)

-For convenience, you can write the glitchy screenshot to a file `-out <filename>` and reuse it on the next run using `-in <filename>`.
-Further, you can specify a `-seed <int>` to reproduce glitch patterns.

 ## Installation

 Grab a binary from the [releases page](https://github.com/moolen/glitchlock/releases) or `go get github.com/moolen/glitchlock` it.
 You need the tesseract development libraries for compiling this (`tesseract / archlinux` / `libtesseract-dev / ubuntu`) and for runtime, `tesseract-data-eng / archlinux` or `tesseract-ocr-eng / ubuntu`.